MattterSteege/DynamicGrid/Docs/ADDING_PLUGINS.md

 }
 ```

-here we define an action item that will call the `calculateStats` inside the plugin when the user clicks on the item.
-The `columnName` is passed to the action so you can use it to identify which column the action is related to.
+This defines an action item that will call the `calculateStats` method inside the plugin when the user clicks on the item.
+The `columnName` is passed to the action so you can identify which column the action is related to.

-type `action` is used to define an action item that will execute a function when clicked.
+Type `action` is used to define an action item that will execute a function when clicked.
 The `label` is the text that will be displayed in the context menu.

-### **Filter and/or sorting item**:
+### Filter and/or Sorting Items

 ```javascript
 {
     type: 'filter',